ElizaLo/NLP-Natural-Language-Processing/Text Summarization/README.md

 Zero shot text summarization refers to using GPT-3 to summarize a given text input without providing any examples in the prompt.

+**Large Document Zero Shot Summarization Problems**

+You’ll need to split the input text into smaller chunks to pass through GPT-3.
+Should I just try to fill up as much of the prompt as I can with each run to minimize the total runs?
+One problem with this is that your model's ability to understand each sentence and its importance to the overall chunk will go down as the size grows.
+This doesn’t really affect extractive summarization as much you can simply just increase the sentence count, but abstractive will take a hit as it becomes harder to decide what information is valuable enough to fit into a summary as the “possible information pool” grows.
+You also limit the size of your summary that can be generated.

+Smaller chunks allow for more understanding per chunk but increase the risk of split contextual information.
+Let’s say you split a dialog or topic in half when chunking to summarize.
+If the contextual information from that dialog or topic is small or hard to decipher per chunk that model might not include it at all in the summary for either chunk.
+You’ve now taken an important part of the overall text and split the contextual information about it in half reducing the model's likelihood to consider it important.
+On the other side you might produce two summaries of the two chunks dominated by that dialog or topic.

+**Few Shot Summarization**

+Few shot learning with GPT-3 refers to taking the underlying task agnostic large language model and showing the prompt actual examples of how to complete the task.
+The model combines its trained understanding of how to predict the next token in a language sequence and the “pattern” it picks up on in the prompt through examples to produce a much higher accuracy result.
+Accuracy is an odd idea here, as it really just follows the examples and tries to fit its quick learning to the new input.
+As you can imagine, if your examples are incorrect (sentiment analysis) or don't contain the output you would want, you’ll get a result that you don’t want.

+Few shot learning with relevant examples has been shown to **boost the accuracy of GPT-3 up to 30%** for some tasks, and the boost for summarization is no different.
+Relevant prompt examples help guide our GPT-3 summarizer to include specific language and topics in our summary without needing overly structured prompt instructions that can lead to overfitting.

+One key difference is our new ability to steer the model towards results that exactly fit what we want without needing multiple steps.
+We can use our examples to affect both extractive and abstractive type summarizations to account for what we want.

+One of the main differences between the two systems is how we set up the architecture for producing summaries.
+It’s no secret that GPT-3 performs better when the examples provided are relevant to the input text.
+Examples that discuss the same topics, are from the same news article or are closely related help GPT-3 better understand how to map input language to output language for our specific task.

+Most of full scale production summarization architectures are few shot learning based as seen them to produce the most flexibility and highest “accuracy” towards our goal.

 ## Evaluation

 - [SummEval: Re-evaluating Summarization Evaluation](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00373/100686/SummEval-Re-evaluating-Summarization-Evaluation) by **MIT Press Direct**